Pathologists' assistant: General overview

 While many PAs are employed in hospitals, they may also gain employment in private pathology laboratories/groups, medical examiner's offices, morgues, government or reference laboratories, or universities, and may be self-employed and provide contract work.
-According to a study published in Autonomic Pathology, PAs perform gross examinations on 56.5% of the total number of specimens submitted industry-wide, with a majority being biopsies.

 History of profession

 The idea of physician extenders was conceived in 1966 by physician-educator Eugene A. Stead at Duke University, where the first physician assistant program was established.
-Three years later, also at Duke, Chairman of Pathology Dr. Thomas Kinney established the first pathologists’ assistant program.
-To date, fourteen accredited programs have been established across the United States and Canada.
+Three years later, also at Duke, Chairman of Pathology, Dr. Thomas Kinney established the first pathologists’ assistant program.
+As of June 2025, seventeen accredited programs have been established across the United States and Canada and six others are in various stages of accreditation.